Lucas-Correa/Churn-in-Sparkfy/README.md

 - ts: timestamp of the log
 - userAgent: browser used by the user to acess that session
 - userId: user unique key

+The number of cancelled users is  5003 which stands for 22.45% of the users, while active users sum up 17275 unique ids which stands for  77,54% of the total amount of users.

 ## 4. Regarding the Model